filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

       # type: []string
       #DirectAnnounceURLs = ["https://cid.contact/ingest/announce"]

+      # AnnounceAddresses is a list of addresses clients can use to reach to the HTTP market node.
+      # Curio allows running more than one node for HTTP server and thus all addressed can be announced
+      # simultaneously to the client.
+Example: ["https://mycurio.com", "http://myNewCurio:433/XYZ", "http://1.2.3.4:433"]
+      #
+      # type: []string
+      #AnnounceAddresses = []

     [Market.StorageMarketConfig.MK12]
       # When a deal is ready to publish, the amount of time to wait for more
       # deals to be ready to publish before publishing them all as a batch